 It was established on December 14, 1954, by the General Assembly of the United Nations (UN).In Mexico, it takes place on the 30th of April each year.

 Children still have to attend school on this day but there are no classes and teachers will prepare a day of games, movies, and fun activities for their students.
 Some parents give their children gifts and treat the Día Del Niño as a sort of mini-Christmas.

 Dia de la Madre

-The holiday is observed in a similar way to Mother’s day is celebrated in the United States and much of the western world.
+The holiday is observed in a similar way to Mother’s day and is celebrated in the United States and much of the Western world.
 People take the day as an opportunity to show their appreciation to their mothers – sending gifts, buying flowers, and taking their moms out for dinner.

 Essentially, it is little more than a commercial holiday.
 In Mexico, it was only introduced as recently as 1922, making it the first Latin American country to participate in the holiday.

 Not only are mariachi musicians an integral contributor to Mexican traditions in themselves but there is also a designated day that celebrates them.
 The Day of the Mariachi takes place every year on the 22nd of November.

 Santa Cecilia is the Mexican patron saint of musicians and this is essentially her day.
 Hundreds of Mariachi musicians gather in the central square of Mexico City and walk in a procession to attend mass at La Basilica de Guadalupe.